Introduction

 This model was inspired by a beautifully symmetric but tiny crystal of bixbyite.
 There are little concavities along the edges of the main crystal, as well as the expected trapezohedral corner modifications.
 A little investigating convinced me that the faces that made up the concave regions were also trapezohedron faces, but what were they doing in the centers of cube edges, and why were they so nicely symmetrical?
 And what, if anything, did they have to do with the striations that crossed in the center of every cube face?

-Based on a specimen from Luc Yen Mine, Yen Bai Province, Vietnam.
+Based on a specimen from Shigar Valley, Pakistan.